o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-physx/best-practices.md

 ---
-description: ' See the following best practices for working with PhysX in Amazon Lumberyard. '
+description: ' See the following best practices for working with PhysX in Open 3D Engine. '
 title: PhysX Best Practices
 ---
 # PhysX Best Practices {#physx-best-practices}